-Even more amazing gifts!
+Even more amazing gifts in-store!

 Just a 20-minute drive south-east of the CBD, Malvern is one of Melbourne’s prettiest and most prestigious suburbs.
 A quietly expensive enclave bookended by Armadale and Caulfield, it’s well populated and picturesque, with many of its lush and leafy streets lined with heritage-listed homes.

 From shops, schools and swim centres, to parks, playgrounds and patisseries, every demographic can be catered for in Malvern, and it’s a particular favourite with savvy singles, young families and rich retirees.

 But don’t be put off, my friend, because you don’t need to be flush with cash to enjoy yourself in the south east.
 Embrace some free time (literally) with a stroll through the gardens, some window shopping on the main streets and a drive-by browse at some of Malvern’s mini mansions and stately homes.

 The public transport system is top-notch too (with a central train station and three tram routes) so there’s no need to panic over parking if you don’t have to.

 So, read on and let us tell you why Malvern should be the next Melbourne suburb you seek out to explore…

 If you prefer two wheels over four, or two wheels over two feet, or – no I’ve run out of metaphors – you’ll be stoked to know (pun very much intended!) that this is where the famous Malvern Star bike was born.

 An Australian icon, Malvern Star was started by Tom Finnigan in 1903 on Glenferrie Road, delivering a range of bicycles built to the highest homegrown standards.
 They created history with the first ever Australian team to ride the Tour de France in 1928, and in 1984 at the Los Angeles Olympics, the Aussies beat the Americans thanks to Malvern Star’s carbon fibre technology.